en

 3. What happens if I do not provide Meijers with the requested information on time?

-You will first receive a couple of reminders from us.
-If we still have not received any information after this, we cannot accept you as a customer.
-Policies cannot be issued and no claim payments can be made.
+We will send you a few reminders first.
+If we still have not received the required information after that, we are unable to take you on as a client.
+This means policies cannot be issued and any claim payments cannot be processed.

 4. What happens to my data?

-We include the UBO data in our systems and use it to identify and verify the beneficial owner.
+We store your UBO details in our systems and use them solely to identify and verify the ultimate beneficial owner.

 5. What legal obligations does Meijers have?

-We ask for the details of the UBO because we are legally obliged to do so under the ‘Anti-money laundering and anti-terrorist financing act’ (Wwft)'.
+We request UBO details because we are legally required to do so under the Anti-Money Laundering and Anti-Terrorist Financing Act (Wwft).

 6. What does this mean for our privacy?

-We are legally obliged to know who our customers are.
-Collecting and processing the data of UBOs is therefore allowed under the Privacy Act and the General Data Protection Regulation.
+We are legally required to know who our clients are.
+Collecting and processing UBO data is therefore permitted under the Privacy Act and the General Data Protection Regulation.

-7. Our UBO is already in the public register of CoC, why do I have to submit UBO details to you again?
+7. Our UBO is already in the Chamber of Commerce public register.
+Why do I need to submit UBO details to you as well?

 Read more

-8. Why do you use 50% instead of 25% when determining the UBO?
+8. Why do we use 50% rather than 25% when identifying the UBO?

-9. We are a listed company and do not have an UBO, why do I still have to fill in the form?
+9. We are a listed company with no UBO.
+Why do I still need to complete the form?

-Our request to provide us with your UBOs is different from the obligation for certain organisations to declare UBOs in the UBO register at the Chamber of Commerce.
-Under the Financial Supervision Act (Wft) and the Anti-money laundering and anti-terrorist financing act (Wwft), we are obliged to have sufficient knowledge of our clients.
-To this end, we research our clients, which is also known as Customer Due Diligence (CDD).
-Part of this CDD also requires Meijers to know and record the ultimate beneficial owners (UBOs) of its clients.
-This is stated in the Wwft.
-In the case of listed companies, senior executives must then be identified as pseudo-UBOs.
-You report these psuedo-UBO(s) on the UBO form.
+Our request for your UBO details is separate from any obligation to register UBOs with the Chamber of Commerce.
+Under the Financial Supervision Act (Wft) and the Anti-Money Laundering and Anti-Terrorist Financing Act (Wwft), Meijers is required to maintain adequate knowledge of its clients.
+This is done through a process called Customer Due Diligence (CDD).
+As part of CDD, the Wwft requires Meijers to identify and record the ultimate beneficial owners (UBOs) of all clients.
+For listed companies, senior executives must be identified as pseudo-UBOs.
+Please report these pseudo-UBO(s) on the UBO form.

 11. I own a foreign company/entity; do I need to complete a UBO form?

-You DO need to complete a UBO form.
-Foreign legal entities with only branches in the Netherlands are not required to register UBOs in the Netherlands with the Chamber of Commerce.
-You do have to fill in a UBO form as a client of a financial services provider, such as Meijers.
-The UBO of a foreign legal form is determined in the same way as that of a Dutch legal form.
+Yes, you do.
+Foreign legal entities that operate only through a branch in the Netherlands are not required to register UBOs with the Dutch Chamber of Commerce.
+However, as a client of a financial services provider such as Meijers, you are still required to complete a UBO form.
+The UBO of a foreign legal entity is identified using the same criteria as for a Dutch one.

-12. On what basis may Meijers process personal data when it comes to the UBO statement?
+12. On what basis does Meijers process personal data in relation to the UBO declaration?

-Based on Article 33 paragraph 2 sub a-1 of the Anti-money laundering and anti-terrorist financing act (Wwft).
-Based on this article, we may request and record the following data: the family name, first names, date of birth, address and place of residence, or place of establishment of the client as well as the person acting on behalf of that person.
+Under Article 33, paragraph 2, sub a-1 of the Anti-Money Laundering and Anti-Terrorist Financing Act (Wwft), we are permitted to request and record the following data: the surname, first names, date of birth, address, and place of residence or establishment of the client, as well as any person acting on their behalf.

 menu